 A key feature of hot-dip galvanized (HDG) products is longevity – decades of maintenance-free performance.
 The time to first maintenance for galvanizing is directly proportional to the zinc coating thickness.
-Therefore, coating thickness is the most important component in determining a galvanized coating’s quality.
-However, coating thickness is only one inspection criteria.
+Therefore, the coating thickness is the most important component in determining a galvanized coating’s quality.
+However, the coating thickness is only one inspection criteria.
 Other key requirements include adherence, appearance, and finish.

 Inspection of hot-dip galvanized steel is fairly simple, as any uncoated areas are easily identifiable.
 The requirements for hot-dip galvanized coatings are found in three ASTM specifications A123, A153, and A767.
-Differences in appearance as well as surface imperfections can occur, however, in most instances this is not cause for rejection of the material and does not affect the long-term protection.
+Differences in appearance, as well as surface imperfections, can occur, however, in most instances, this is not cause for rejection of the material and does not affect the long-term protection.
 Inspection is most effectively and efficiently conducted at the galvanizing facility where questions can be asked and answered quickly.

 AGA Inspection of Galvanized Steel App